isomerpages/ncss-ssi/pages/training/certificate_prog/advance-certificate-in-supported-employment.md

 ### Assessment Requirements

-Learners will have to complete an online course evaluation.
+Learners are required to meet at least 75% attendance and deemed 'Competent' for each module.

 ### Course Details